hlmhlr/Road-segmentation/README.md

 ## 🎯 Scope of This Repository

 This repository contains only the **RoI extraction stage** of the complete pipeline.
-Specifically, it includes the following two custom deep learning architectures:
+This includes the following two custom deep learning architectures:

 - **SegRExt-A**: Accuracy-optimized model
 - **SegRExt-F**: Speed-optimized (Fast) model

 Both models are tailored for semantic segmentation of road regions in drone-captured aerial images.
+This repository covers the details of the **SegRExt-F**: Speed-optimized (Fast) model wehreas **SegRExt-A** model details are given here.

 ---